 If you are thinking of applying for a visa to live, work or study in Australia or you are an employer considering sponsoring an overseas worker Ethos Migration can assist with the whole process.
 Australian Migration law can be complicated and is rapidly changing.

-Ensuring your application to the Department of Immigration and Border Protection is successful is a very important consideration applicants must make.
+Ensuring your application to the Department of Home Affairs is successful is a very important consideration applicants must make.

-By engaging the services of Ethos Migration you can be confident that your matter is in the hands of a Registered Migration Agent who has the appropriate skills and qualifications as required by the Office of Migration Agents Registration Authority also known as MARA.
+By engaging the services of Ethos Migration you can be confident that your matter is in the hands of a Registered Migration Agent and/or Immigration Lawyer who has the appropriate skills and qualifications as required by the Office of Migration Agents Registration Authority also known as MARA.

-Ethos Migration’s Registered Migration Agents are experienced and qualified to provide accurate, and up to date migration services leaving our clients confident that their application is in the right hands.
+Ethos Migration’s Registered Migration Agents and Immigration Lawyers are experienced and qualified to provide accurate, and up to date migration services leaving our clients confident that their application is in the right hands.

 Before venturing into the world of Australian migration law, it is important to assess the criteria and requirements of the application you are considering to make.
 Ethos Migration provides consultations to our clients to enable us to properly assess the application’s chances of success and raise any issues that may arise during the progression of your application.

 A consultation is a great way to understand the requirement of Australian visa applications and ensure you are eligible for that visa subclass.
-This can be incredibly valuable as applications refused by the Department of Immigration and Border Protection are generally ineligible for a refund of visa application charges (which are mostly in the thousands of dollars).
+This can be incredibly valuable as applications refused by the Department of Home Affairs are generally ineligible for a refund of visa application charges (which are mostly in the thousands of dollars).

-Our registered migration agents provide our clients with advice in plain English making it easy to understand and providing proper and clear guidance.
+Our registered migration agents and Immigration Lawyers provide our clients with advice in plain English making it easy to understand and providing proper and clear guidance.

 A large majority of our clients sometimes have the impression a visa application consists of completing an application form online and sending it to the Department.
 In an ideal world this would be fantastic but in reality visa applications are much more complex.